Sign In / Sign Out

-ASU’s Coverdell Fellows receive a graduate tuition scholarship, varying depending on the academic unit, applied to the standard (base) graduate tuition.
+ASU’s Coverdell Fellows receive a waiver of in-state tuition, varying depending on the academic unit, applied to the standard (base) graduate tuition.
 Tuition is set by the Arizona Board of Regents each spring.
-The tuition scholarship does not include departmental differential tuition or program fees, additional fees, health insurance, or books.
-Tuition support is renewable for each year of study based on progress to degree and completion of Fellows' obligations.
+The tuition award does not include departmental differential tuition or program fees, additional fees, health insurance, or books.

 Graduate tuition support may be affected by other support, including departmental or external scholarship or fellowship support and graduate assistantships.
 Fellows are encouraged to seek additional support from the academic unit or from extramural funding sources.

-ASU’s Coverdell Fellows in participating academic programs will be eligible to receive a needs-based scholarship from Graduate Education up to $5,000.
+ASU’s Coverdell Fellows in participating academic programs will be eligible to receive a needs-based scholarship from Graduate College up to $2,500 ($1,250 per semester) with matching funds from their academic unit.
 Financial need is determined by submitting a FAFSA.

 Returned Peace Corps Volunteers are eligible to have their application fee waived.
-Complete the form or send your Description of Service documentation to the Coverdell Coordinator.
+Complete the application and email your Description of Service documentation to the Coverdell Coordinator.